KamyarMoradian/RAG-Evaluation-of-Different-Generators/README.md

 2. **Setup and Installation**: Instructions for setting up the environment, including the installation of necessary Python libraries.
 3. **Implementation**: Code examples demonstrating how to implement a basic RAG model using libraries like `transformers`, `sentence-transformers`, and `datasets`.
 4. **Experiments and Results**: Testing the model with various queries and analyzing the results.

+## Outputs
+Outputs are accessible in [this directory](https://github.com/KamyarMoradian/RAG-Evaluation-of-Different-Generators/tree/main/outputs).